 You can make your own cards or buy them pre-made at art stores, or on Amazon.
-(You can also use playing cards, which are the same size.)
+(I’ve also seen people use playing cards, which are the same size.)

 Usually they’re more than a simple sketch, and can be really beautiful pieces of art.
 They don’t have to be made with traditional materials- I’ve seen some on polymer clay, metal, and wood.
-Cool.
+Cool, cool, and cool.

 If you like, you can seal the finished card with acrylic medium or Mod Podge, and the back is usually finished simply and labeled with basic info, like the artist’s name, email, date, and perhaps the name of the swap if it was an organized one.

 Catslife Press has a super collection of Artist Trading Card rubber stamps for the backs of the cards.